Director of Admissions

-HOUSING — Boys live in family-style homes, called “cottages,” on our 64-acre campus, with House Parents who provide a balance of structure and caring supervision.
+RESIDENTIAL CARE — Boys live in family-style homes, called “cottages,” on our 64-acre campus, with House Parents who provide a balance of structure and caring supervision.

 EDUCATION — Boys attend school at Bethel Christian Academy, our accredited campus school.
 With small classes and personalized instruction from certified teachers, they can earn accredited high school credits and diplomas.
 The school is open to Bethel residents in grades 6-12.

-RESOURCES — Each boy is assigned a social worker ,who coordinates all areas of his care, and a counselor who is onsite in our campus school.
+RESOURCES — Each boy is assigned a social worker, who coordinates all areas of his care, and a counselor who is onsite in our campus school.